 EXER 215.
 MEDICAL TERMINOLOGY.
 This is a four-week online course that will help train students to understand and speak commonly used terms in various healthcare fields.
 Topics include word construction, body structure terminology, and terminology related to body systems and disorders.
-Winter and summer online only, three hours.
+Online only, three hours.